Richard Sherman (American football): Professional career

+Pre-draft

 On January 29, 2011, Sherman played in the 2011 Senior Bowl and deflected two passes as part of Marvin Lewis' North team that lost 24–10 to the South.
 Sherman was added as a late replacement after Curtis Marsh Jr. sustained a hamstring injury on the first day of practice.
 His Senior Bowl performance was well received and was expected to raise his draft stock.
 Sherman attended the NFL Scouting Combine and completed all of the combine and positional drills.

 On March 17, 2011, Sherman participated at Stanford's pro day and attempted to improve on his combine performance.
 He performed the 40-yard dash (4.53), 20-yard dash (2.56s), 10-yard dash (1.58s), vertical jump (37"), broad jump (11'0"), short shuttle (4.29s), and three-cone drill (6.72s).
 At the conclusion of the pre-draft process, Sherman was projected to be selected anywhere from the fourth to sixth rounds by the majority of NFL draft experts and scouts.
-The Sporting News projected Sherman to be a second round pick and Fox Sports' Peter Schrager projected Sherman to be a fifth round pick.
+The Sporting News projected him to be a second round pick and Fox Sports' Peter Schrager projected Sherman to be a fifth round pick.
 He was ranked as the fourth best cornerback in the draft by The Sporting News, was ranked the 22nd best cornerback by USA Today, was ranked the 24th cornerback prospect by DraftScout.com, and was ranked the 30th best cornerback by Pro Football Weekly.